onematchfox/github-action-get-previous-tag/README.md

 ## Output

-This action has only one output, namely, `tag` for the latest tag this action finds.
+This action outputs 2 outputs - the current tag, both prefixed with v and without.
+If the current tag is prefixed with `v` then this will be stripped in the `tag` output.
+For example, given the input `v1.2.3` or `1.2.3` the same values will be output:

+- `tag`: `1.2.3`
+- `v_tag`: `v1.2.3`

 When no tag is found or another error occurs it exits with code `1`.

 ## Example